ahmedhaithamamer/Smart-Shop-Guard-project/README.md

 The Smart Shop Guard system features a professionally designed PCB that integrates all components for optimal performance and reliability:

 #### 🎯 **Circuit Design Features**
-- **Comprehensive Integration** - All sensors, actuators, power management, and display modules on single PCB
+- **Comprehensive Integration** - All sensors, actuators, power management, and display modules on a single PCB
 - **ESP32-S3 GPIO Mapping** - Optimized pin assignments for maximum functionality
   - **I²C Interfaces** - Dedicated lines for OLED and LCD displays
   - **ADC Channels** - Analog inputs for flame sensor readings